Priyankanaskar/datafun-06-eda/README.md

 # EDA on Iris Dataset
-First, let's load the dataset from the CSV file "iris_csv.csv" using pandas and have a general overview of it.
+First, let's load the dataset from the CSV file "iris.csv" using pandas and have a general overview of it.

 The dataset can be downloaded from the below link.